 In water as shallow as 1m down to any depth you will find a very wide range of Nudibranchs.
 Japanese Pineapple Fish have also been spotted here, but they are very rare.
 There are many other species that await you.
 In fact, we could actually write pages on the awesome dives we have made and the sheer amount of cool stuff we have seen here!

-Rebreather diving opportunities at Richelieu Rock
+Rebreather diving opportunities

 Rebreather Divers, as with open circuit divers and photographers, will also find themselves in paradise.
 The depths and layout of Richelieu Rock make this an incredible Rebreather dive.
 And when all the open circuit divers head up after 40-50 minutes, rebreather divers will still have another couple of hours dive time left.
 Yes this is one of reasons we dive rebreathers!